Sumit22vas/Express-Multer-Single-Image-Upload/README.md

 # Express-Multer-Single-Image-Upload

-An example how we can use [multer](https://www.npmjs.com/package/multer) to upload images in Node JS server using Fetch APT.
+An example how we can use [multer](https://www.npmjs.com/package/multer) to upload images in Node JS server using Fetch API.
 So you don't need to reload browser to see the uploaded image

 ## Installation
 Clone the repository or download it and open the folder in Terminal